ericzrinsky/discogs/case_study.md

 ![Discogs - Collection Screen](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i28.png "Collection")

-**Discogs** emails a link to the .CSV file when it'ss ready to download.
+**Discogs** emails a link to the .CSV file when it's ready to download.

-With my own collection data in-hand, I needed to gather additional collections from friends who also log their records on **Discogs**.
-To do this, I sent out a plea on Facebook.
+With my own collection data in-hand, I needed to gather additional collections from friends who also log their record collections on **Discogs**.
+To do this, I posted a plea on **Facebook**.

 ![Discogs - Collection Screen](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i29.png "Collection")

-Within a few moments, I received three additional datasets from friends and I was ready to build a relational database.
+Within a few moments, I received three additional datasets from supportive friends and I was ready to build a relational database.

 [Back To Top](#top)